-- · Adequate lighting and ventilation; - Personal protective equipment at each workstation where maximum admissible concentrations (MAC) or maximum admissible intensities (MAI) are exceeded; - · Access to running water; - Adequate sanitary facilities: - o Restrooms with running water, ensuring privacy and separated into restrooms for men and women, - o Staff amenities where employees can eat meals in hygienic conditions, - Adequate facilities and procedures to be followed in case of fire or other emergency events posing a danger to employees: - Appropriate training; - Evacuation routes on the premises; - Access to first aid supplies; - Protective clothing / equipment, if required at a given workstation; - Occupational health and safety training suitable for a given workstation.
+- · Adequate lighting and ventilation; - Personal protective equipment at each workstation where maximum admissible concentrations (MAC) or maximum admissible intensities (MAI) are exceeded; - · Access to running water; - Adequate sanitary facilities: - a.
+Restrooms with running water, ensuring privacy and separated into restrooms for men and women, - b.
+Staff amenities where employees can eat meals in hygienic conditions, - Adequate facilities and procedures to be followed in case of fire or other emergency events posing a danger to employees: - a.
+Appropriate training; - b.
+Evacuation routes on the premises; - c.
+Access to first aid supplies; - Protective clothing / equipment, if required at a given workstation; - Occupational health and safety training suitable for a given workstation.